CatalaLang/catala-book/src/2-3-list-modular.md

 ~~~

 ## Testing and debugging the computation

+TODO: duplicate or triplicate this section throughout the list tutorial
+with new examples.

 We have written quite complex code in this tutorial section, it is high
 time to test and debug it.
 Similarly to the test presented in the